 Roasting a turkey for Thanksgiving as if it were lechòn (suckling pig) has been a tradition in Puerto Rico since the island became an American commonwealth and adopted the holiday.
 Normally, the meat of choice for the holidays is roasted suckling pork.
-So it only makes sense to combine the tradition of the islands with an American tradition and serve turkey that tastes like roasted pork for Thanksgiving.
+So it only makes sense to combine the tradition of the islands with an American tradition and serve a turkey that tastes like roasted pork for Thanksgiving.
 This flavor intensive recipe will go over well with the most discriminating of tastes.

 02 of 07

-Plantain Turkey Stuffing, also called Mofongo Stuffing, is an excellent alternative to the traditional breaded and meat stuffing associated with a thanksgiving turkey.
+Plantain Turkey Stuffing, also called Mofongo Stuffing, is an excellent alternative to the traditional breaded and meat stuffing associated with a Thanksgiving turkey.
 This mouthwatering stuffing is made from plantains, bacon, garlic, and ajíces dulces (sweet chili peppers).

 Cuban Fufu is similar to Mofongo Stuffing, but the recipe calls for ripe plantains.
 If you don't like green plantains, you can make this sweet plantain stuffing mashed with bacon and onion.
-This recipe makes a sweet yet savory turkey dressing or side dish.Continue to 5 of 9 below.
+This recipe makes a sweet yet savory turkey dressing or side dish.

 Instead of mashed potatoes, try Puerto Rico's national dish.
-This recipe is a rice and pea dish seasoned with sofrito and diced ham.
+This recipe is a rice and pea dish seasoned with sofrito and diced ham.Continue to 5 of 7 below.

-Besitos de coco are a favorite treat in the Spanish-speaking islands.
+Besitos de coco is a favorite treat in the Spanish-speaking islands.
 They are a great substitute for cookies.
 Here is a simple basic recipe, which can be dressed up by adding nuts or dipping kisses in chocolate.

 If your traditional fare includes custard, why not try something a little different this year.
 Here's a creamy custard dessert with a tropical twist.
-Not only will the taste "wow them" but the presentation is beautiful as well.Continue to 9 of 9 below.
+Not only will the taste "wow them" but the presentation is beautiful as well.